tychonievichm/3618_scripts/README.md

 ## Downloads

-There are several items that will want (or need) to download to run these scripts as intended:
+There are several items that you will want (or need) to download to run these scripts as intended:

 ### R interpreter and IDE